 Antoine de Saint-Affrique has lived in Africa, the US, Hungary, the Netherlands, Russia, and the United Kingdom.
-He is a Non-Executive Director and a member of both the CSR and the Strategy Committee at the ophthalmic company Essilor International, the world leader in corrective lenses.
-He has also been Conseiller du Commerce Extérieur since 2004.
+He has been Conseiller du Commerce Extérieur since 2004.
 Further, Antoine de Saint-Affrique is a member of the Board of Directors of the Swiss-American Chamber of Commerce.